-On August 31st the Select Board approved a lease agreement between the Town of Lee and Daley Realty Trust for commercial office rental space for the new municipal offices on Route 125.
-We are still waiting to hear back from the NH Department of Transportation to ensure a prudent means of ingress and egress off of Rte.
-125. We have begun the modifications to the building in order to provide safe spaces for the public and employees to socially distance from each other.
+On August 31st the Select Board approved a lease agreement between the Town of Lee and Daley Realty Trust for commercial office rental space for the new municipal offices.
+We are now waiting for the engineer's report on installing turn lanes in front of the entrance on Rte.
+125, the cost of which is being borne by the landlord.
+We have begun the modifications to the building in order to provide safe spaces for the public and employees to socially distance from each other.
 Each department will have its own entrance to the building (these entrances already exist) and each entrance has sufficient parking.
 The Department of Revenue has approved the Select Board's request for an emergency appropriation, with funds to come out of the unassigned fund balance so that no additional taxpayer dollars will be required for the modification costs and twelve months' lease payments.
-We also expect to use CARES Act funding for some of the expenses.
 The Select Board has been meeting regularly via the Zoom platform and we invite all members of the public to join us as we continue to discuss this plan.
 Agendas, minutes and videos of the meetings can be found on the town's website www.leenh.org.